atharvpatwardhan/Wine-Quality-Prediction-Pipeline/README.md

 ## 📌 Project Overview

 This project is an end-to-end **Wine Quality Prediction Pipeline** that automates the entire machine learning workflow.
-The pipeline processes wine dataset features to predict the quality of wine based on physicochemical properties.
+The pipeline processes wine dataset features to predict the quality of wine based on wine properties.

 ## 🚀 Features